 An Item Specific Capacity Assessment is completed to assess a person’s capacity in any area that we have been instructed to assess.
 As capacity is item and time specific, we will need to have one or two specific questions that are to be addressed.
 Examples of assessments we have completed include capacity to decide where to reside, capacity to marry or capacity to decide who someone sees.

 Our Item Specific Assessments are written as a detailed report and include a single visit to the client’s address, the assessment, travel and reading time.

-If your instructions include multiple questions to be asked, please note that we will only complete as many questions in one assessment as the client is happy or able to.
+If your instructions include multiple questions to be asked, please note that we will only complete as many questions in one assessment as the client is happy with or able to complete.
 If it is deemed necessary another visit can be arranged to discuss further questions, however there will be a small additional change.

 The information we require depends on the points being assessed, but we will need information surrounding that question.
-Our specialist capacity assessors use the information provided to us prior to the assessment to construct a question set and then use the information to verify the information given.
+Our expert Capacity Assessors use the information provided to us prior to the assessment to construct a question set and then use the information to verify the information given.

-To discuss arranging an item specific capacity assessment with TSF please contact us for further details.
+To discuss arranging an Item Specific Capacity Assessment, please contact us for further details.